Flag of Syria: First republican flag (1930–1958, 1961–1963)

-The flag of the newly established Syrian Republic, under the French mandate was determined by the 1930 constitution.
+The flag of the newly established Syrian Republic under the French mandate was defined by the 1930 constitution.
 The constitution was drafted by a parliamentary committee led by nationalist leader Ibrahim Hananu.
 At first, French authorities refused to allow the constituent assembly to ratify the constitution, and Henri Ponsot, the High Commissioner of the Levant, dissolved the assembly on 5 February 1929.
 After a public uproar, French authorities rescinded their decision and decided to approve the draft with some changes.
 On 14 May 1930, Ponsot issued decree number 3111, which approved the Syrian-drafted "Constitution of the Syrian Republic", and which in Article IV of Part I states:

 "[The] Syrian flag will be as follows: length double width, and is divided into three parallel and equal colours, the highest green, white then black, that the white section contains in a straight line three red five-pointed stars".